TomyMMX/ad-server/README.md

 The database used is MySQL.
 No special reason for that... could have been any relational database.
 Actually changing the database would not require much work.

+##Project organization
+The main package is divided into two .go files. main.go and hanlders.go.
+This code provides tha backbone of the API server with all the necesery routes and hanlder functions to handle specific routes.
+Other parts of the application are divided into 3 additional packages where the data package is the most important one.
+It contains code for our data models and code that communicates with the database.
+The database schema for the rather simple two table database can be found in [DB/dbschema.sql](https://github.com/TomyMMX/ad-server/blob/master/DB/dbschema.sql).

+###Testing
+The only tests I could think of are at the model/data layer.
+Where tests check if the functions that check the validity of our Ad or Folder objects work for different edge type inputs.
+The other thing here that should be tested are the functions that work with the database.
+So basicaly to check if adding, retreaving, updating and deleting works.
+My proficiency in Go is at this point a bit limited so I have no idea how to test the handler functions that work on the http request and respond to it.

 ## API Reference

 **Working with ad folders**